AndresaCampos/sompz_y6/README.md

 $ module swap PrgEnv-${PE_ENV,,} PrgEnv-gnu \
 $ MPICC="cc -shared" pip install --force-reinstall --no-cache-dir --no-binary=mpi4py mpi4py\

-You only need to run this once.
+You only need to run the commands above once.
 Now, when you want to use the sompz enviroment just run

 $ conda activate sompz